 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is an extremely difficult process, since it involves balancing what you believe you’re worth with what your employer believes they’ll be able to afford.
-But, if it’s done correctly it can be an enjoyable experience for both parties that results in a higher salary for the employee, as well as greater satisfaction for the employees in their work.
-Here’s how you can negotiate your salary with confidence.
+Negotiating a salary can be an arduous process because it involves balancing what believe you’re worth with what an employer thinks they can afford.
+However, if done correctly it could be positive for both the employer and employee, which results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
+Here’s how to bargain your salary in confidence.

-- Before you negotiate your salary take a look at market rates and industry standards to confirm that your salary offer is fair.
+- Before you make a salary offer make sure you research market rates as well as industry standards to make sure that your salary proposal is realistic.

-- Get information from the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Collect information through socializing with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and contacting professional networks.

-- Make a list of talking points ahead the time, including education and certification as well as years of relevant experience, results & achievements with a unique set of skills and abilities, industry expertise, and training opportunities.
+- Plan your talk points ahead of time, including education and certification and years of relevant knowledge, accomplishments and achievements with a unique set of skills and qualifications, industry knowledge and training potential.

-- During negotiations, be confident and clear, but be flexible and open.
-Bring out tangible results you achieved in your previous positions.
+- During negotiations, be confident and clear, but be flexible and open-minded.
+Bring out tangible results you’ve achieved in your previous roles.

 Do your research